mysterymath/lcc6502/README.md

 * All planned C features except character literals, string literals, recursion, floating point numbers, multiplication, division and floats.

+  * If any of these occur, behavior of the compiler is undefined.

 * All planned linker script features.

 * All current implementation defined behavior.